monsara/angular-contacts/README.md

 https://monsara.github.io/angular-contacts/

-HTML layout and styling of single-page application for searching contacts& This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.12.
+HTML layout and styling of single-page application for searching contacts.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.12.

 ## Browser Support